 We use a chunking mechanism that processes the CSV file in manageable portions.
 The approach consists of the following steps:

-1. Concatenate headers with each chunk and pass it to an Excel script to convert CSV to JSON.
+- Concatenate the headers with each chunk and pass the result to an Excel script to convert the CSV to JSON.

 Step-by-Step Implementation in Power Automate